RexLin1223/api_server/README.md

-# Simple MySQL Database Controller
+# Simple SQL Database Controller
 # Description
 This project is a simple database controller which manipalation CRUD command to MySQL.